Long Yun: Return to Beijing

 After the establishment of the Central People's Government of the People's Republic of China on October 1, 1949, Long was appointed as a Member of the Central People's Government.

-On June 28, 1950, he became a Vice Chairman of the Southwest Military and Administrative Commission.
-In early 1953, his position was re-designated as Vice Chairman of the Southwest Administrative Commission.
+On June 28, 1950, he became a Vice Chairman of the Southwest Military and Political Committee.
+In early 1953, his position was re-designated as Vice Chairman of the Southwest Administrative Committee.

-In September 1954, Long was appointed as a Vice Chairman of the National Defense Council, which was chaired by Mao Zedong.
+In September 1954, Long was appointed as a Vice Chairman of the National Defense Commission, which was chaired by Mao Zedong.
 He served alongside senior Communist Party leaders such as Zhu De, Lin Biao, He Long, Peng Dehuai, Chen Yi, Deng Xiaoping, and Ye Jianying.
 In 1956, he visited Eastern European countries such as the Soviet Union, Romania, Czechoslovakia, Yugoslavia and others.
 However, he was removed from this position in 1958.

 In 1959, he was once again elected as a member of the Standing Committee of the Chinese People's Political Consultative Conference.

 On June 27, 1962, Long died in Beijing due to acute myocardial infarction.

 Long was buried in Babaoshan Revolutionary Cemetery in grave number 81.